Tigers draft Arizona State slugger Torkelson with No. 1 pick

 ''All those factors I think have trended toward moving toward a more college-heavy draft.''

-Florida high school outfielder Zac Veen was taken by Colorado with the ninth pick, followed by the Los Angeles Angels selecting Louisville lefty Reid Detmers to round out the top 10.
+Florida high school outfielder Zac Veen was chosen by Colorado with the ninth pick, followed by the Los Angeles Angels selecting Louisville lefty Reid Detmers to round out the top 10.

 Tampa Bay took Arizona State shortstop Alika Williams - a college teammate of Torkelson's - with the final pick of the first night at No. 37 overall.